 - Before January 1st, 1990: 75% of your gross average earnings plus cost of living

 The WSIB does pay for chiropractic and physiotherapy treatments as long they are recommended by your physician to treat your injury, and the treatment would improve your condition.
 You would usually receive 12 weeks of benefits for these treatments.
 An extension can be granted if your chiropractor or physiotherapist believes it is necessary and the Board agrees.
+The WSIB will only pay for these treatments until you reach maximal recovery.

 The WSIB will also pay for any medication that is needed for your injury, as long as entitlement is granted for that injury by the Board.